SylviaOne/Repo-hub/README.md

-## Why is the new Kindle screen textured to look like paper?
-So you feel write at home.
+## What did the ocean say to the shore?
+Nothing, it just waved.